cswartzvi/hamilton/examples/LLM_Workflows/scraping_and_chunking/README.md

 ### File Structure
 Here we explain the file structure of the example:

- - `doc_pipeline.py` - the main file that contains the Hamilton code that defines the document chunking pipeline.
+ - `doc_pipeline.py` - the main file that contains the Apache Hamilton code that defines the document chunking pipeline.
  - `run.py` - code that you would invoke to run `doc_pipeline` locally, or in a single python process.
  - `run_dask.py` - code that you would invoke to run `doc_pipeline` on a Dask cluster / or dask locally.
  - `run_ray.py` - code that you would invoke to run `doc_pipeline` on a Ray cluster / or ray locally.
- - `spark/doc_pipeline.py` - the main file that contains the Hamilton code that defines the document chunking pipeline, but adjusted for PySpark.
+ - `spark/doc_pipeline.py` - the main file that contains the Apache Hamilton code that defines the document chunking pipeline, but adjusted for PySpark.
  - `spark/spark_pipeline.py` - code that you would invoke to run `spark/doc_pipeline` on a Spark cluster / or spark locally.
  - `spark/README.md` - more details on running the Spark example and why the code differs slightly.